jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 MyCommand
 ```

-So without decoration with brackets or what have you, it may represent a reference to a command.
+So without decoration with brackets or what have you, it may represent a *reference* to a command.

-A command reference may be a square, to indicate it might not *execute* directly.
+A command reference may be a square, to indicate does not *execute* directly.

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />